 Self-insemination is artificial insemination not carried out through an Assisted Reproductive Treatment (ART) clinic or by a doctor.

 If your child is born in Victoria, the law requires you to register the birth within 60 days.
-The birth should be registered by:

-- The mother, or
+- The birth parent, or

 To do this, go to Register a birth.

 - the parent(s) to be named on the child's birth certificate